-November 26 would see the nadir of the Newfoundland Battalion's fortunes at Gallipoli; a freak rain-, snow- and ice-storm was to strike the Suvla Bay area and the subsequent floods had wreaked havoc amongst the forces of both sides.
+November 26 would see the nadir of the Newfoundland Battalion's fortunes at Gallipoli; there was to be a freak rain-, snow- and ice-storm strike the Suvla Bay area and the subsequent floods had wreaked havoc amongst the forces of both sides.
 For several days, survival rather than the enemy was to be the priority.

 There were to be many casualties on both sides, some of them, surprised by the sudden inundation of their positions, fatalities who had drowned in their trenches - although no Newfoundlanders were to be among that number.
-Numerous, however, were those afflicted by trench-foot and by frost-bite.
+Numerous, however, had been those afflicted by trench-foot and by frost-bite.